Being good stewards is fundamental to the pursuit of our mission.

 Stewardship at Crescent Communities

 Being good stewards is fundamental to our mission to build community and better people's lives.
-We strive to have a positive impact on the PLANET, PEOPLE and PLACES we build and call home, and we hold ourselves accountable through regular evaluation of our practices.
-Our goal is to ensure that the communities under our stewardship flourish for years to come, creating legacies whose value builds with time.
+We strive to make decisions that address current and future challenges and to improve continuously in order to have a positive impact on the planet, the people, and the places we build and call home.
+We hold ourselves accountable through regular evaluation of our practices and ongoing measurement.
+Our goal is to ensure that the communities under our stewardship flourish for years to come.
+We seek to create legacies, the value of which build with time.

 Four Pillars of Stewardship